Accredited Specialty Yoga Teacher Training

 There is an incredible nourishment to be drawn from working with women and creating sacred space to support one another, particularly during pregnancy and childbirth.
 The students in my group all had different experiences with pregnancy and childbirth.
 I do not yet have children and I was worried about whether I had the tools to complete the course, but I was put at ease.
 I have found teaching prenatal classes since the course very rewarding.

-- Tara, course participant from Sydney
+- Tara, Sydney